sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ```

-This is a two-steps procedure.

-1. Retrieve the subscriptions URL for a given profile.
-1. Perform a GET request on the URL.
-It returns the list of subscriptions for the profile, with each associated service.

 ## Performing Subscriptions

 ### Method 1

+The first method starts from a Profile and the action consists to add a subscription to this profile for a given service.

->The sample payloads below show how to subscribe a profile to a service.
-<br/>First perform a GET request to retrieve the profile.
+The sample payloads below show how to subscribe a profile to a service.
+First perform a GET request to retrieve the profile.

 ```